Matteo Croce personal homepage

 Press the “load driver” button, and browse E:\viostor\w10\amd64 to find the storage drivers for the virtio disk.

-Nitpick, loading the virtualized GPU drivers in this stage offers a more pleasant experience during installation
+Nitpick: loading the virtualized GPU drivers at this stage offers a more pleasant experience during installation.

 System setup

-We installed very mandatory drivers during the installation, now let’s install the optional ones.
+We installed the mandatory drivers during the installation.
+Now let’s install the optional ones.
 A convenient installer for all the virtio drivers and the guest agent is at the root of the virtio driver CD.
-Guest agent allows to sync the clipboard between the host and guest.
+The guest agent allows you to sync the clipboard between the host and guest.

 Saving space

 At this point Windows is ready to run.
-Since we use the virtio disk driver, the guest will report to the hypervisor the range of the free space in the filesystem.
-The hypervisor then will pass this information to QEMU, which will punch holes in the disk image, and free space on the host.
+Since we use the virtio disk driver, the guest will report the range of free space in the filesystem to the hypervisor.
+The hypervisor will then pass this information to QEMU, which will punch holes in the disk image and free space on the host.
 To maximize the savings, we can take some additional steps.

-Windows keeps a hiberfil.sys file as big as the system ram to support hibernation.
-It’s unlikely to use hibernation in a VM, given they can be paused, so disable it by running in an administrator command prompt powercfg -h off.
+Windows keeps a hiberfil.sys file as big as the system RAM to support hibernation.
+Hibernation is rarely needed in a VM, since VMs can be paused, so disable it by running powercfg -h off in an administrator command prompt.

-Windows update stores some backup data to rollback upgrades.
-Again, it’s unlikely to do it since we have VM snapshots, so this data can be freed by running in an administrator command prompt:
+Windows Update stores some backup data to roll back upgrades.
+Again, we’re unlikely to need this since we have VM snapshots, so this data can be freed by running the following in an administrator command prompt:

 dism.exe /online /Cleanup-Image /StartComponentCleanup /ResetBase

-After we’ve done with all the cleaning, run the Optimize Drive utility from Explorer.
-Windows will detect the drive as “thin provisioned drive” and issue discards to the host instead of regular disk defragmenting.
+After we’re done with all the cleaning, run the Optimize Drive utility from Explorer.
+Windows will detect the drive as a “thin provisioned drive” and issue discards to the host instead of running regular disk defragmentation.

-After the trim is done, we should have that the disk image in the host is a sparse file, with the real size being much lower than the apparent one:
+After the trim is done, the disk image on the host should be a sparse file, with the real size much lower than the apparent one:

 root@turbo:/var/lib/libvirt/images# ll win10.qcow2